virajkushwaha/NewsBuddy/README.md

 For issues and questions:
 - Create GitHub issue
 - Check troubleshooting section
-- Review logs for error details# NewsBuddy
+- Review logs for error details